corpustalk/corpustalk/README.md

-- Hi, I’m @corpustalk
-- I’m interested in corpus linguistics and the use of NLP techniques for linguistics research.
+- Hi, I’m @corpustalk, a researcher in corpus linguistics and the use of NLP techniques for linguistics research.
 - How to reach me: leileibama  AT  outlook  DOT  com